jwolfe27/jwolfe27/README.md

 # Jake Wolfe
-Hi, I'm Jake Wolfe from Melbourne Florida, and I'm into taking very large sets of data and breaking them down to tell their story.
+Hi I'm Jake Wolfe from Melbourne Florida, and I'm into taking very large sets of data and breaking them down to tell their story.
 I really enjoy working with Python, SQL, HTML5/CSS and Javascript, just to name a few.
 I've been working on some projects that you may find interesting, the links are below.
 Feel free to have a look around!!
 My goal is to help drive business decisions that not only promote growth of the company and team, they guarantee it.

 When I'm not diving into data I am a husband to a beautiful wife, and father to two beautiful children.
 They are the biggest inspirations in my life.
 I also enjoy the outdoors, traveling and spending time with family and friends.